Pupil Premium Strategy Statement

 Intended OutcomeSuccess Criteria

-Improved oral language skills and vocabulary among disadvantaged pupils.Assessments and observations indicate significantly improved oral language among disadvantaged pupils.
+Improved oral language skills and vocabulary among underserved pupils.Assessments and observations indicate significantly improved oral language among underserved pupils.
 This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment.

-Improved reading attainment among disadvantaged pupils.KS2 reading outcomes in 2024/25 show that outcomes of disadvantaged pupils are in line with outcomes for all children nationally at the met standard (at least 74%)
+Improved reading attainment among underserved pupils.KS2 reading outcomes in 2024/25 will show that outcomes of under-served (disadvantaged) pupils are in line with outcomes for all children nationally at the met standard (at least 74%)

-Improved writing attainment for disadvantaged pupils at the end of KS2.KS2 writing outcomes in 2024/25 show that outcomes of disadvantaged pupils are in line with outcomes for all children nationally at the met standard (at least 78%)
+Improved writing attainment for underserved pupils at the end of KS2.KS2 writing outcomes in 2024/25 will show that outcomes of under-served (disadvantaged) pupils are in line with outcomes for all children nationally at the met standard (at least 78%)

 Projected spendingFull spend annually